 The dataset, which will be updated with new entries annually, is purely historical and does not contain the most recent travels, or scheduled travels that have not yet occurred.

 The dataset was compiled by the Historical Office of the Office of the Secretary of Defense in 2018-2019.
+All data contained herein has been cleared for public release by the Defense Office of Prepublication Security Review (DOPSR).
 The dashboards were created by the Historical Office using Tableau.
 No DoD endorsement of Tableau is intended or implied.